mesosphere/dcos-docs-site/pages/1.10/security/ent/tls-ssl/ca-custom/index.md

     - `$DCOS_INSTALL_DIR/genconf/dcos-ca-certificate-chain.crt` file containing the certificate chain in PEM format

 - on the master nodes
     - `/var/lib/dcos/pki/tls/CA/private/custom_ca.key` file containing the private key associated with the custom CA certificate in the PKCS#8 format.
-The file is owned by the root Unix user and has 0600 permissions set

 Here is an example of an appropriate intermediate custom CA certificate: